codyde/pyhackathon/README.md

 ## Hey, I found an error

 PR it!
 We want to see this set of modules grow!
-Help us make it better by issuing PR's against content when you find something that isn't working well or that can be improved!
+Help us make it better by issuing PR's (Pull Requests in Git-lingo) against content when you find something that isn't working well or that can be improved!
 Let's make this a community effort!

 ## Creators